Manuel I Komnenos: Internal affairs

 This allowed the Western provinces to flourish in an economic revival that had begun in the time of his grandfather Alexios I and continued till the close of the century.
-Indeed, it has been argued that Byzantium in the 12th century was richer and more prosperous than at any time since the Persian invasion during the reign of Herakleios, some five hundred years earlier.
+Indeed, it has been argued that Byzantium in the 12th century was richer and more prosperous than at any time since the Persian invasion during the reign of Heraclius, some five hundred years earlier.
 There is good evidence from this period of new construction and new churches, even in remote areas, strongly suggesting that wealth was widespread.
 Trade was also flourishing; it has been estimated that the population of Constantinople, the biggest commercial centre of the Empire, was between half a million and one million during Manuel's reign, making it by far the largest city in Europe.
 A major source of Manuel's wealth was the kommerkion, a customs duty levied at Constantinople on all imports and exports.
 The kommerkion was stated to have collected 20,000 hyperpyra each day.

 Furthermore, Constantinople was undergoing expansion.
 The cosmopolitan character of the city was being reinforced by the arrival of Italian merchants and Crusaders en route to the Holy Land.
-The Venetians, the Genoese, and others opened up the ports of the Aegean to commerce, shipping goods from the Crusader kingdoms of Outremer and Fatimid Egypt to the west and trading with Byzantium via Constantinople.
+The Venetians, the Genoese, and others opened up the ports of the Aegean to commerce, shipping goods from the Crusader kingdoms (Outremer) and Fatimid Egypt to the west and trading with Byzantium via Constantinople.
 These maritime traders stimulated demand in the towns and cities of Greece, Macedonia, and the Greek Islands, generating new sources of wealth in a predominantly agrarian economy.
-Thessalonica, the second city of the Empire, hosted a famous summer fair that attracted traders from across the Balkans and even further afield to its bustling market stalls.
+Thessalonica, the second city of the Empire, hosted a famous summer fair that attracted traders from across the Balkans and further to its bustling market.
 In Corinth, silk production fuelled a thriving economy.
-All this is a testament to the success of the Komnenian Emperors in securing a Pax Byzantina in these heartland territories.
+All this is a testament to the success of the Komnenian emperors in securing a Pax Byzantina in these heartland territories.